Additional Installation Information

 System Utilities (Keyboard/Monitor)

 Use the arrow keys to select System Utilities (Serial Console) or System Utilities (Keyboard/Monitor) and press Enter.
-The following screen appears:
+The screen appears:

 Available System Utilities: